 Several hundred years before Christ, two post-Socratic schools of thought emerged as to the nature of the universe and how we should behave within it to live the optimum life.
 Many of the teachings these schools reverberate today.

-The Epicureans are my sentimental favorite, and they were astonishingly ahead of their time in deducing how the universe actually works.
+The Epicureans are my sentimental favorite, and they were astonishingly ahead of their time in deducing how the universe works.
 They were adopters of Democritus‘ idea that objects are made of atoms, and that those atoms move through space.
-They did not know about how light works, but deduced that something traveled from the object to the eye.
+They did not know about how light works but deduced that something traveled from the object to the eye.
 They came very close to articulating the conservation of mass theory, millennia before Einstein proved that matter and energy were interchangeable.

-Epicureans did believe in the gods, but did not believe that they intervened in the actions of the earth.
+Epicureans did believe in the gods but did not believe that they intervened in the actions of the earth.
 Therefore, they believed that they had nothing to fear from the gods, and therefore nothing to fear from death.
-Life was simply to be lived, and therefore they concluded that the optimum life was lived as pleasurably as possible.
+Life was simply to be lived, and therefore they concluded that the optimal life was lived as pleasurably as possible.
 Happiness was the thing to be pursued, as Jefferson (himself an epicurean) pronounces in the Declaration of Independence.

 This leads many people to equate epicureanism with hedonism.
 And, to be fair, if you know anyone today that you’d call “Epicurean”, they usually know where the best food and drink can be found.
 But epicureans meant “pleasure” mostly to mean freedom from anxiety.
 Under their moral code, for example, you would not want to steal from your neighbor – not because it’s intrinsically wrong but because it would result in anxiety from the theft and secrecy, and the potential consequences put your happiness at risk.
 Better to live simply, treat others well, and cultivate friendships.
 Don’t worry…be happy.